dipampaul17/getqualified/ARCHITECTURE_OVERVIEW.md

 ## Conclusion

-Qualify.ai is built with a modern, scalable architecture that prioritizes:
+Qualified is built with a modern, scalable architecture that prioritizes:
 - **Performance**: Sub-100ms widget loads
 - **Security**: Multiple layers of protection
 - **Reliability**: Graceful degradation